Living in Crestwood, Washington D.C.

 Although only about 600 residents live in the neighborhood, the tight-knit Crestwood community has very low turnover.
 An active community and neighborhood watch association works to keep the neighborhood clean and crime-free, which helps preserve the value of Crestwood real estate.
 Ultimately, it is the large yards, quiet streets and oasis of green that keeps residents content in this tucked-away neighborhood.

-Finding large homes available at a reasonable price is almost impossible anywhere else in the city, but it's not easy in Crestwood, either.
+Finding large homes available at a reasonable price is almost impossible in the city and it's not easy in Crestwood, either.
 Low turnover means that houses don't come on the market too often.
 Interested buyers should move quickly if they want to make an offer.